purs-nix/purs-nix/docs/derivations.md

 , codegen ? null
 , no-prefix ? false
 , json-errors ? false
+, zephyr ? null
 }
 ```

-These correspond to the flags you can pass `purs compile`. `modules.Module.output {}` is a derivation containing the compiler output for all your project's dependencies plus all of `Module`'s dependencies.
+These (other than `zephyr`) correspond to the flags you can pass `purs compile`. `modules.Module.output {}` is a derivation containing the compiler output for all your project's dependencies plus all of `Module`'s dependencies.
+The `zephyr` option optionally allows you pass in a zephyr entry point, e.g. `"Main.main"`.

 ### bundle